 Don’t let its simple, rough-looking facade fool you.
 This church housed some fine collection of Byzantine wall mosaics from the 11th century.

 Unfortunately, the basilica was closed during our visit.
-We would have been graced inside with marble columns, mosaic floors and a treasure trove of impressive and intricate Byzantine-Roman mosaics such as the Last Judgment and the Madonna and child whose imposing mosaic is said to cover one wall.
-We’d gladly go back just to see these masterpieces.
+Its interior included marble columns, mosaic floors and a treasure trove of impressive and intricate Byzantine-Roman mosaics.
+These mosaics included the Last Judgment and the Madonna and child, with an imposing mosaic said to cover one wall.

 Off to the side of the plaza were the Pallazo del Consiglio or Council Palace which was the local government’s seat during the 14th century and the Archives Palace.
 This is now a museum that houses a collection of various church fragments that once stood in Torcello and some Byzantine objects and many of the island’s artifacts.

-We came across this courtyard full of statues and sculptures.
-We weren’t quite sure if this was their resting place or a temporary home.
 Their placements and overall feeling of abandonment almost felt like walking into Medusa’s garden.
 Remember the Greek mythology creature who turned people into stone once they caught sight of her?

 As a former refuge to its original residents, Torcello has once again served as a haven for visitors looking for some serenity and trying to escape the throngs of tourists in Venice.
-Over the years, Torcello’s famous inn – the Locanda Cipriani – have welcomed distinguished royalties and celebrities as they detail on their memories page.
-Ernest Hemingway sought solitude here to write “Across the River and Into The Trees“.

-We spent a little over an hour on the island since many things were closed.
-There wasn’t even a tourist vendor in sight but one kiosk selling beverages and snacks.
 Granted, it was late November so it was far from tourist season.
 We do recommend the three island tour to see the interesting differences among them and see their stark contrast to Venice.
 You’ll never know what fascinating things you’ll discover and learn on these islands.

 *Have you visited Torcello or the Venetian lagoon’s other islands?
 Does Torcello’s isolation appeal to you?